Open-Systems-Pharmacology/PAGE-2019-PBPK-Workshop/README.md

 and, if time permits:
 - [x] Conduct parameter identifications in PK-Sim and MoBi
-- [x] Simulate and analyze your PBPK-QSP model in R
+- [x] Simulate your PBPK model in R

 This workshop will be held by consultants & scientists from esqlabs GmbH with extensive experience in the use of **PK-Sim® & MoBi®** in all application areas.